bryanlancy/Carputer/docs/BUILDROOT_SETUP.md

   1. Launches boot video
   2. Starts `carputer-hub` binary (your app)
   3. Waits for hub readiness, then terminates the video player
+  4. Exposes common IPC endpoints (Unix sockets, DBus names, REST port, etc.) so specialized applets can register themselves and handle protocols like CAN.
 - Keep the script idempotent so it can be restarted manually for debugging.

 ---